Skrill Wallet

 1. Send a correct test request for Payment Page opening to the payment platform.

-2. If the skrill-wallet method was not specified in the request—select the method on the emulator page.
+2. If the skrill method was not specified in the request—select the method on the emulator page.

 3. Click the Success or Decline button (depending on the amount specified in the request).

-4. Accept a callback with information about the payment result.
+4. Receive the final callback with information about the payment result.

-The full information about purchase process by using Skrill Wallet through Payment Page is provided in the section Purchases by using Payment Page.
+More information about processing purchases by using the Skrill Wallet method via Payment Page is provided in the One-time purchases by using Payment Page section.

 To perform a test purchase by using Gate, do the following: